-At the heart of the musical collective known as Hannah’s Yard lies the beautifully understated voice of Hannah Layton Turner.
+At the heart of the musical collective known as Hannah’s Yard lies the voice of singer Hannah Layton Turner.

-Supported by BBC Introducing and played on BBC Radio Two alongside numerous regional/independent radio stations, Hannah and her musicians have been making music since 2013.
+Supported by BBC Introducing and played on BBC Radio Two alongside numerous regional/independent radio stations, Hannah and her musicians released their debut album in 2017.

 At 14 years old, schoolgirl Hannah Layton Turner, was taken by her mum to a local recording studio where she was to record a moving song for her Grandad’s funeral.
 When she opened her mouth to sing, the producers were left speechless…for all the right reasons!
 Hannah progressed through her schooling but her beautifully understated voice would not leave creatives Barnaby Pinny and James Reader, who had witnessed it those years ago.
 Hannah was invited back to the studio several times and by the age of 17, this unique vocal talent felt ready to embark upon an exciting musical journey: the collective Hannah’s Yard was born.